istio/istio.io/content/docs/concepts/traffic-management/routing/virtual-services/index.md

     …
 {{< /text >}}

-The value of the `sourceLabels:` key depends on the implementation of the service.
+The value of the `sourceLabels` key depends on the implementation of the service.
 In Kubernetes, the value corresponds to the same labels you use in the pod selector of the corresponding Kubernetes service.